 - PLM enables effective and efficient product realization (not only product creation); it accelerates maturity growth in product development projects by providing means to control key parameters of New Product Introduction (NPI).

 - Virtual design and validation simulations enable faster developments while reducing the cost of new product introduction (greater simulation accuracy, faster product validation and verification, better outcome quality, reduction in a number of physical prototypes, greater data visibility and traceability, etc.).

 - PLM is equally about engineering and product efficiency – enabled by better processes, better ways of working (organizational structures and culture); with the support of some IT tools.

-Product efficiency is about make-to-buy strategies, purchasing coordination, effective cross-functional design reviews (part of a robust new product introduction framework), product quality management, error avoidance or control, quality assurance, complexity management (ie simplification and control), effective data search ability, alignment to compliance requirements and standards, data re-use optimization, on-time delivery and mis-revenue avoidance.
+Product efficiency is about make-to-buy strategies, purchasing coordination, effective cross-functional design reviews (part of a robust new product introduction framework), product quality management, error avoidance or control, quality assurance, complexity management (ie simplification and control), effective data searchability, alignment to compliance requirements and standards, data re-use optimization, on-time delivery and mis-revenue avoidance.

-Engineering efficiency is easier to measure (eg resource efficiency by number of heads or work hours reduced for non value-added activities) and improve than product efficiency.
+Engineering efficiency is easier to measure (eg resource efficiency by the number of heads or work hours reduced for non value-added activities) and improve than product efficiency.

-Digital technologies are disrupting and changing businesses, and this include PLM tools and technologies, capability solutions and their integration to Enterprise-IT.
+Digital technologies are disrupting and changing businesses, and this includes PLM tools and technologies, capability solutions and their integration to Enterprise-IT.
 Product innovation, development and manufacturing are at the forefront of the ‘digitalization‘ of product realization lifecycle.
 Bridging functional silos, integration of data, processes, business and IT is ‘stimulating’ innovation in product and service delivery.

 What are your thoughts?